jspaaks/multivariate-linear-regression/README.md

  -0.729117
 ```

-Expected: steepest descent should be able to identify the parameters, but with bias, and the residuals
+Expected: gradient descent should be able to identify the parameters, but with bias, and the residuals
 at the optimal weights should be basically 0.
 Let's see:

 ```